geg-tech/brew-keeb/CAD/README.md

-welcome to the cad mines
+welcome to the cad mines <br/>

-enjoy your stay lookin at my models this place includes:
+enjoy your stay lookin at my models <br/>
+this place includes:
 * the full CAD assembly in .step and .f3z
-* keyboard case shells and plate not split apart (that goes in the "split parts" folder!)
+* keyboard case/plate (individual parts of case/plates for printing goes inside of the "split parts" folder)
 * knick knacks/custom keycaps or knobs that come with the project
 * PCB .step file